mmulcahy222/mmulcahy222.github.io/notes.md

 Rapid STP Port Roles (802.1w) | Description |
 - | - |
-Backup | This port serves as a secondary designated port in case the primary designated port fails.
-It is in a discarding state unless a failure of the designated port occurs, in which case it is moved to a forwarding state. |
+Backup | BACKUP DESIGNATED PORT</br>This port serves as a secondary designated port in case the primary designated port fails.</br>It is in a discarding state unless a failure of the designated port occurs, in which case it is moved to a forwarding state. |
 Disabled Port | Not in STP |
 Root Port | Port to reach the Root Bridge the fastest |
 Designated Port | Designated port is ALWAYS forwarding!!
 It is the port in a link/segment that has the lowest cost to the Root Bridge.
 If there is an already a RP in the point-to-point link, then the other link is designated.
 Also, all ports in root switch are designated. |
-Alternate Port | This port serves as a secondary root port in case the primary root port fails.
-It is in a discarding state unless a failure of the root port or connection occurs, in which case it is moved into a forwarding state.
-Discarding is the newer term for Blocking (blocking is old STP term) |
+Alternate Port | ALTERNATE ROOT PORT</br>This port serves as a secondary root port in case the primary root port fails.</br>It is in a discarding state unless a failure of the root port or connection occurs, in which case it is moved into a forwarding state.
+Discarding is the newer term for Blocking (blocking is old STP term).
+Discarding replaces disabled, blocking & listening states|

 Port Security Features | Description |
 - | -